bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/m17-masterseminar/schedule/index.md

 toc: false
 ---

-This Term, the Masterseminar will be held with three Day-Long Meetings in Person @ HTW Wilhelminenhof and Zoom-Sessions.
+This Term, the Master Seminar will be held with three Day-Long Meetings in Person @ HTW Wilhelminenhof and Zoom-Sessions.

 | Week | KW  | Date           | Time                            |